 Another common problem associated with computer use is repetitive stress injury (RSI), such as carpal tunnel syndrome.
 RSIs occur when a certain muscle or tendon is repeatedly overused or kept in an awkward position.
 If you spend long hours at a computer, you might want to take some of the following steps to prevent RSIs:

 - Use a firm, adjustable, and comfortable chair.
 Adjust your chair height so that your thighs are horizontal, your feet are flat on the floor, and the backs of your knees are slightly higher than the seat of your chair.
-The back of the chair should support your lower back.
+The back of the chair is meant to support your lower back.

 - Relax your shoulders.
-Your upper arms and forearm should form a right angle, with your wrist and hand in roughly a straight line.
+Be sure your upper arms and forearm are forming a right angle, with your wrist and hand in roughly a straight line.

 - Type on the computer keyboard as you would play the piano, with fingers up and down.
 Don't rest your wrists and move your fingers sideways to type.